urbapetr/2021-hw01-ciphers/README.md

 ### Evaluation
 Beside functional correctness this assignment is focused on object oriented design.
 This means that the way you structure your program will be an important part of its evaluation.
-On the other hand the given set of tests is not trying to provide a an elaborate test coverage an incorrect behaviour in corner-cases should not have a large impact on the evaluation.
+On the other hand the given set of tests is not trying to provide an elaborate test coverage and incorrect behaviour in corner-cases should not have a large impact on the evaluation.

 Note that all this is at your seminar teacher's discretion.

 The maximum number of points for this assignment is **7**.

-- **3.5 points** for passing tests (attached tests do not guarantee a 100% correctness).
+- **3.5 points** for passing the tests (attached tests do not guarantee a 100% correctness).
 - **3.5 points** for correct and clean implementation (evaluated by your class teacher).

 ### Preconditions
 To successfully implement this assignment you need to know the following

-1. What is the difference between class and object and how to work with both.
+1. What is the difference between _class_ and _object_ and how to work with both.
-2. How programs are structured in object oriented languages.
+2. How programs are structured in _object-oriented_ languages.
-3. How to use basic control structures such as if, while and switch.
+3. How to use basic control structures such as `if`, `for`/`while` and `switch`.
-4. How to work with Strings in java
+4. How to work with `String`s and `enum`s in Java.
-5. How to work with arrays
+5. How to work with _arrays_.
 6. Being able to understand and navigate a code provided by third-party.

 ### Project structure